 This reprehensible event has sent shockwaves throughout the nation.
 Protests against racism, specifically police brutality toward African Americans, have erupted in Minneapolis before spreading to nearly every corner of America, including my native Long Island.
 Although the vast majority of these demonstrations have been peaceful, some have resulted in violence, theft and the destruction of hundreds of businesses and millions of dollars in property damage.
 President Donald Trump has taken an adamant “law and order” stance by promoting the “need” of law enforcement to quell these protests at all costs.
 “We cannot allow the righteous cries of peaceful protesters to be drowned out by an angry mob,” Trump stated.
 “Our nation has been gripped by professional anarchists, violent mobs, arsonists, looters, criminals, rioters.”

 These statements appear to suggest that Trump’s problem is with the violence that has resulted from the protests, not the protests in general.
 After all, the president has called himself “an ally of all peaceful protestors.”
-However, his actions a few days ago illustrate that this is not at all true.
-Last Monday, Trump deployed the military in Washington D.C.
-Then, the police and National Guard used flash grenades and tear gas a to disperse peaceful protestors in Lafayette Park.
-These actions were taken to clear Trump’s path to St. John’s Episcopal Church, where he posed alongside an all-white contingent of his administration with a Bible in hand.
+However, his actions a few days ago illustrate that this is not true.
+Last Monday, President Trump deployed the military in Washington D.C.
+Then, the police and National Guard forcefully dispersed protestors in Lafayette Park.
+These actions were taken to clear Trump’s path to St. John’s Episcopal Church, where he posed with a Bible in hand.

 A day later, even after the St. John’s photo op was widely criticized, Trump posed for another picture, this time in front of Saint John Paul II National Shrine, a place of prayer for Roman Catholics.
 Wilton D. Gregory, the Archbishop of Washington D.C., who is African American, condemned the stunt.
 “I find it baffling and reprehensible that any Catholic facility would allow itself to be so egregiously misused and manipulated in a fashion that violates our religious principles, which call us to defend the rights of all people even those with whom we might disagree,” the bishop said.

 Dr. Martin Luther King, Jr., while renowned for his dedication to non-violence and civil disobedience once said that, “a riot is the language of the unheard.”
 These violent protests, we are currently witnessing are a symptom of this terrible enduring injustice which permeates America.
-Unless the cries of the peaceful protestors calling for tolerance and racial equality are heard by those who are in power, the “riots” will continue without end.
+Unless the cries of the peaceful protestors calling for tolerance and racial equality are heard by those who are in power, the riots will continue without end.
 Therefore, if politicians and communities do not take significant action against discrimination, the violence and devastation of our cities will continue.
-By focusing solely on the “riots” and “looting,” and failing to address the reason why they are happening, Trump and his confidants are pouring gasoline on the fire of racism which ravages America.
+By focusing solely on the riots and looting, and failing to address the underlying reason why they are happening we are pouring gasoline on the fire of racism which ravages America.
+This is something, the right, my own political side, needs to realize.

 The same day, retired four-star U.S. Marine Corps General James N. Mattis, who served as Trump’s Secretary of Defense for two years, issued a statement saying “‘Equal Justice Under Law’…is precisely what protesters are rightly demanding.
 It is a wholesome and unifying demand—one that all of us should be able to get behind.”
 I am in full agreement with Mattis.
 The Declaration of Independence itself states that all people “are created equal…endowed by their Creator, with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
 I don’t want to see our country burn anymore.
 All I want is for us to finally live the words of the very document which marked the formation of our nation – equal rights for all Americans, and to stamp out animosity and hate and replace it with peace and love.